10 tips for choosing the right Recruitment Software

 10 ingredient recipe for a great Recruitment Software that’s on the right side of history

-- Great support – bad support could cripple your internal recruitment team from fulfilling their objectives and KPI(s).
-Make sure you understand the support level and the turn around time for support issues particularly with global suppliers who have overseas support call centers
+Bad support could cripple your internal recruitment team from fulfilling their objectives and KPI(s).
+Make sure you understand the support level and the turn around time for support issues particularly with global suppliers who have overseas support call centres

-- Careers page/micro-site – your careers page or careers site should be critical to your current and future recruitment strategy.
-In my previous September article I talked about how Google more and more continues to expose your careers page to the net, and in doing so it gives you the opportunity attract job-seeker eye balls and start relying less and less on paid advertising and job-boards
+Your careers page or careers site should be critical to your current and future recruitment strategy.
+In my previous September article, I talked about how Google more and more continues to expose your careers page to the net, and in doing so it gives you the opportunity attract job-seeker eyeballs and start relying less and less on paid advertising and job-boards

-- Socially connected – the product HR chooses needs to have social connectivity such as, posting job ad content to social sites such as Twitter, LinkedIn and Facebook
+The product HR chooses needs to have social connectivity such as posting job ad content to social sites such as Twitter, LinkedIn and Facebook

 As seen on the HC Online website & Human Capital Business Review: